MahammadRiyazShek/Maintenance-Wizard-Agentic-AI-for-Industrial-Equipment/README.md

 **Third-party components used (open source, with their own licenses)**
 - React, Vite, TypeScript, Tailwind CSS, Express, dotenv, lucide-react, motion, esbuild, tsx.
 - Google's official `@google/genai` SDK for invoking the Gemini API.
-- The repository was originally scaffolded from a generic Vite + React + AI Studio starter; **all functional code, components, types, prompts, schemas, and seed data in this repository were written by the author for this hackathon**.

 **Data**
 - All telemetry, alarms, KB documents, and logbook entries are **synthetic data** generated for this prototype.
 No proprietary or confidential plant data is used.